RichDom2185/pythonbuddy-issue-tracker/README.md

 Python Buddy does not support assignment expressions (also known as the "walrus operator") yet.

-Until it does so, normal assignments are value-producing (unlike standard Python).
+Until it does so, normal assignments and multiple assignments are value-producing (unlike standard Python).
+In the case of the latter, a tuple is produced.

 This does not mean they can be used as expressions, though, as that would violate python syntax.